-The key to success, however, all comes to down to providing that all important protection.
-Just because a plant is winter hardy in your area, it doesn’t mean it can survive outdoors in a container or basket.
-In fact, most perennials are completely unable to survive winter when growing in a pot.
+Unfortunately, just because a plant is winter hardy in your area, it doesn’t mean it can survive outdoors in a container or basket.
+In fact, most perennials are completely unable to survive winter when growing in just a pot.

-Why Potted Perennials Need Extra Protection – Save Potted Perennials Over Winter
+Why Potted Perennials Need Extra Protection – How To Protect Potted Perennials From Winter

 When a perennial grows in the ground, its roots can grow wide and deep.
 It also has the benefit of the surrounding soil, which offers excellent protection against the constant thawing and freezing the winter months bring.